eziodeyk/OR-ML-survey/README.md

 #### Learning to Branch (pending).
 Maria-Florina Balcan et al. 2018.
 ***to design algorithms that learn the optimal parameter setting for the problem instance distribution at hand***.

+#### Exact Combinatorial Optimization with Graph Convolutional Neural Networks.
+Maxime Gasse et al. 2019. nips. (set covering, combinatorial auction, capacitated facility location, maximum independent set).
+> a new graph convolutional neural network model for learning branch-and-bound variable selection policies.
+**methodology**:
+* imitation learning.
+* status encoding:  one side of nodes represent the constraints in MILP; the other side of nodes refer to the variables in MILP; edges connect constraints to  conresponding variables.
+* policy parameterization: ***in the form of two interleaved half-convolutions*** --> two successive passes, one from constraints to variables and the other in the opposite direction.
+* prenorm layer: un-nonmalized convolutions lead to the ***weight initialization issue*** --> parameters are ***initialized with respectively the emperical mean and standard deviation of x on the training dataset, and fixed once and for all before the actual training***.

+**performance**:

 #### Reinforcement Learning for Integer Programming: Learning to Cut.
 Yunhao Tang et al. 2020.
 ICML.
 Branching and Cut.